 - Tasks created using global actions cannot be made into recurring tasks.
 Use the New Task button if you wish to create a recurring task.

 This page section - found on all households, organizations and individuals - includes the activity publisher for logging new activities, as well as a timeline of what's already been logged.

 - When leaving comments on tasks and calls, access Quick Text using the button to create your own predefined text templates for call notes, task instructions and more, including support for merge fields.
 Learn more from Salesforce about this feature.

 Processes & Tasks menu (Tasks only)

-The New Task button in this menu provides access to the complete field layout for task records, as opposed to the simplified layout found in the global action and Activities section, including all the fields used for linking tasks to other records (see below).
+The New Task button in this menu provides access to the complete field layout for task records instead of the simplified layout found in the global action and Activities section, including all the fields used for linking tasks to other records (see below).

-Importantly, this allows users to make use of the recurring tasks feature, which allows repetitive tasks to be automatically created.
+Importantly, this allows users to apply the recurring tasks feature, allowing repetitive tasks to be automatically created.
 Learn more from Salesforce about this feature.

 Calendar (Events only)

 The New Event button here functions similarly to the New Task button in that it surfaces the complete field layout.
 Much like tasks, this also includes fields for linking to other objects; however, recurring events are not supported.